-A: The majority of the designing and making process happens right in my London studio at my workbench.
-Certain steps, such as casting and stone setting, are done in London by expert jewellers and master stone setters that I work very closely with.
+A: The vast majority of the designing and making process happens right in my London studio on my workbench.
+Certain steps, such as casting and laser engraving, are done in London by expert craftspeople and jewellery houses that I work very closely with.

 Q: Where can I view your jewellery in person?

 A: You are welcome to come by my London studio to view the entire collection, by appointment.
 Please contact email@example.com for details.

 Q: I need my piece soon!
 Do you provide a rush service?

 A: Most regular collection pieces take 1-2 weeks to make, and wedding rings are made to order in 3-4 weeks from the date the order is finalized.
 For custom jewellery, timelines can vary greatly depending on the project.
 If you need your piece quickly, email firstname.lastname@example.org and I will do my best to meet your timeline.
 Rush fees may apply.